FedericoAureliano/uclidfc/README.md

 ```
 uclidfc [options] <file> ...

   -m, --main <module>         Name of the main module.
   -s, --solver <solver>       Use one of alt_ergo or cvc4 or vampire or z3.
 Solver must be in your path.
-  -r, --run <boolean>    Run the solver?
   -o, --out <file>            Write query to <file>.
+  --skip-solver               Don't run the solver.
+  --print-features            Print query features.
+  --blast-enum-quantifiers    Rewrite quantifiers over enums to finite disjunctions/conjunctions.
   <file> ...
 List of files to analyze.
 ```

 ## Live Edit